Storyboard Creator Help

 Premium Accounts can have up to 10 columns and 10 rows, whereas free accounts can only use 3x1 and 3x2.

-In order to add cells, you need to hit the "Add Cells" button below your storyboard and choose a configuration.
+In order to add cells, you need to hit the "Add / Delete Cells" button below your storyboard and choose a configuration.

 Click on the size of the storyboard you want (example: 3x2).
 If you need more than four rows or six columns, click on the “Add a Row” or “Add a Column” link to expand the view.